nealrauhauser/kb_sdk_RFC/README.md

 ## How to create a knowledge base from scratch

-Creating knowledge bases is as simple as a few lines of code too.
+Creating knowledge bases (KB)s is as simple as a few lines of code too.
-For example, this is how to created the KB from PDFs containing SEC filings:
+For example, this is how to create a KB from PDFs containing SEC filings:

 ```python
 from minds_sdk import Client